-Preservation activities at the François Mitterrand Library consist of the following:
+Preservation activities at the François-Mitterrand Library consist of the following:

-- restoration workshops
+- two restoration workshops (one of which makes bindings)

-- packaging workshops
+- a packaging and light equipment workshops

-- exhibition preparation workshops
+- an exhibition preparation workshop

-- the digitization department
+- the Digitization section

-Internal workshops deal with some of the documents held on site, providing the following services:
+Within the Technical section, internal workshops deal with some of the documents held on site, providing the following services:

 - maintenance (minor repairs and cleaning)